jbpoline/Bic_day/bic/talk.rst

 * We make fewer mistakes
 * We work more efficiently
-* We think more clearly - enabling to develop ideas
+* We think more clearly - enabling us to develop new ideas
 * We collaborate better (and more efficiently)
-* We allow other to build on our work
+* We allow others to build on our work

 Mistakes
 --------------------